 Visiting Sri Lanka for the first time?
 Click here for the full list of 12 things you should know before your trip to Sri Lanka as well as 15 things you should NOT do if you’re visiting the island!

 Sri Lanka’s “deep south” (from about Galle/Unawatuna in the southwest to Tangalle/Hambantota in the southeast) is extremely accessible by car or public transportation.
 From Colombo, the drive will take anywhere from 2 to 4 hours via the southern expressway or coastal road.

-A one-way airport transfer to or from the south coast will cost you anywhere from 10,000 to 19,000 Rupees (approximately US$55-105) depending on where you are headed.
+A one-way airport transfer to or from the south coast will cost you anywhere from 10,000 to 19,000 Rupees (Note: as of 2022 these rates may have increased due to fuel scarcity and price increases) depending on where you are headed.
 You can either hire an airport taxi upon arrival, or ask your hotel to arrange airport pick-up and drop-off – I do not recommend renting a car in Sri Lanka as the roads can be hectic, and an additional permit is required on top of the standard International Driving Permit.

 The best beaches in south Sri Lanka

 Madiha is a small town close to the city of Matara with a growing number of beach cafes and restaurants.
 While Madiha Beach is the village’s namesake beach, it can disappear during high tide and the sand doesn’t always fill in properly.